 This particular style is accredited with building strength through the repetition of movement.

 Vinyasa Flow is accessible to participants of all levels of ability and experience, and it's not only accessible in The City of Angels.
-From New York to Philadelphia, Chicago to Houston, Vinyasa is a common practice across the country.
+In all major cities across the States, whether that's New York Philadelphia, or Chicago, Vinyasa is a common practice across the country.

 Top-tip: When booking yoga classes, find out if the class caters for a particular level of experience/proficiency.